North Brooklyn Mutual Aid

 If an admin needs a break, wants to step back, or is unable to perform their responsibilities, they may go into hibernation.

-If an admin has a job transition coming up, for example, and communicates to the network that they need to step back for some months, then they may hibernate until they’re ready to resume.
+For example, if an admin has a job transition coming up, and communicates to the network that they need to step back for some months, then they may hibernate until they’re ready to resume.

 If an admin is not performing their duties, they are considered by default to be in hibernation.
 For example, if an admin misses two admin calls in a row without communicating about it, they may automatically be considered in hibernation.
 Another way of thinking about this is: if we don’t hear from you; we assume you need a break.

-If a period of hibernation exceeds 2 months (three or more missed admin calls), the group should discuss Rotation for that role, ideally with the hibernating admin, if they are available and have capacity.
+If a period of hibernation exceeds two months (three or more missed admin calls), the admin group should discuss Rotation for that role, ideally with the hibernating admin, if they are available and have capacity.

 These situations will likely be unique, and should be discussed on a per-case basis.
 It should be added to the next Admin Call as a discussion item.
 Some options for returning are: